drkavner/crypto-brain-game/README.md

-# Blockchain Battle
+# Crypto Brain Game

 An HTML5 game about cryptocurrency and the blockchain.

-Created by Play Curious, with support from Science Animation, France IOI, and the Blaise Pascal Foundation.
+Created by Dr Crypto Brain and Play Curious, with support from Science Animation, France IOI, and the Blaise Pascal Foundation.

 Developed using the [https://github.com/play-curious/booyah](Booyah game engine).